locusmath/locus/README.md

 # Locus
 An expert system based upon presheaf topos theory.

+## The geometry of memory
+Locus is based upon the idea that we can reason logically about the geometry of memory using topos theory.

+* Memory locations: congruences in the topos Sets
+* Data dependencies: congruences in the topos Sets^(->)

+Memory locations and data dependencies are presheaf congruences.
+This motivates our idea that computation should be modeled using presheaf theory.

 ## Visualisation of presheaves
 A typical presheaf over a partial order can be displayed using Graphviz clusters.
 Each cluster of nodes represents a set of the copresheaf and the arrows between them represent generating functions.
 These generalize the box and arrow diagrams typically used for displaying functions.